rickhohler/FileSystemKit/docs/SNUG_YAML_FORMAT.md

 - Structure: YAML with anchors/aliases for deduplication
 - Processing: Decompress → Parse YAML → Resolve hashes → Extract files

-The format naturally supports the SNUG use case where the same file content (hash) appears in multiple locations in the directory structure, and compression makes the archives even smaller for network transfer.
+The format naturally supports the Snug use case where the same file content (hash) appears in multiple locations in the directory structure, and compression makes the archives even smaller for network transfer.